 To display a graph:

 2. On the left side of the window, you’ll see a list of fields.
-Click on the name of the field you’d like to graph, and then click the "Graph Values" button.
+Click on the name of the field you’d like to graph, and then click the "Graph Values" or the "Graph # Matches by <fieldName>" button.

 Once you’ve entered the graph view, you can refine which log records or metrics are included in your graph.